-So whether you're more into fantasy or sci-fi, sword fighting or studying for a test, good behavior or being the bad guy, why not take a trip to an unknown land with one of our 25 best RPGs that you can play right now?
+So whether you're more into fantasy or sci-fi, sword fighting or studying for a test, good behavior or behaving badly, why not take a trip to an unknown land with one of our 25 best RPGs that you can play right now?
 Find the list, complete with game descriptions, below.

 25. South Park: The Stick of Truth